AntaresSimulatorTeam/antares-doc/docs/reference/xpansion-theory.md

 $y_{s} = (y_{168 (s-1) + 1}, \ldots, y_{168s})$.
 In the sequel, the index
 $_{s}$ always denotes subvectors corresponding to week $s$.

-In Antares-Xpansion, the **weekly problems are assumed to be independent**, this is why, **no coupling constraints between the weeks** are allowed.
+In Antares Xpansion, the **weekly problems are assumed to be independent**, this is why, **no coupling constraints between the weeks** are allowed.
 By doing so, the matrix $W$ is **block diagonal** i.e.
 $W = \mathrm{diag}(W_{1}, \ldots, W_{52})$.
 Writing: